aspose-total/Aspose.Total-Products/total/en/python-net/conversion/powerpoint-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-For a Python developer, who is trying to add a POWERPOINT to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POWERPOINT and XLS files.
+For a Python developer, the need to convert POWERPOINT to XLS files arises when they are trying to add a feature within their application.
+This feature requires the conversion of POWERPOINT files to XLS format.
+This is because XLS files are more compatible with other applications and can be easily shared and edited.

+<h2>How Aspose.Total Helps for PowerPoint to XLS Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POWERPOINT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POWERPOINT and XLS files.
+It helps to automate the conversion process of POWERPOINT to XLS files.
+The process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert POWERPOINT file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to easily and quickly convert POWERPOINT to XLS files.
+It is a powerful and reliable API that provides a wide range of features and functionalities to help developers to automate the conversion process.
+It is also easy to use and provides a simple and intuitive interface for developers to work with.
+Furthermore, it is highly secure and provides a secure environment for developers to work with.

 {{% /blocks/products/pf/feature-page-summary %}}